Best Coqui XTTS Alternative for Desktop Voice Cloning (2026)

 Multiple model architectures.
 Coqui TTS includes Tacotron2, VITS, GlowTTS, Bark, XTTS, and more.
 You can experiment with different architectures and choose the best fit.
 Voice Creator Pro currently uses a single proprietary model, with additional models coming soon.

 16+ language support.
 XTTS v2 supports 16 languages, and other models in the library support additional ones.
-Voice Creator Pro supports 10.
-If you need Arabic, Hindi, Turkish, or others, Coqui has broader coverage.
+Voice Creator Pro now supports 600+ languages for voice cloning, voice design, and ready-to-use voices.

 Cross-platform.
 Runs anywhere Python runs: Windows, Linux, macOS.
 Voice Creator Pro runs on Windows and macOS.

 Community and customization.
 With ~44,500 GitHub stars, there's an active community with tutorials, integrations, and Docker support.
-You can fine-tune models on your own data and modify the synthesis pipeline — essential for researchers building novel voice applications.
+You can fine-tune models on your own data and modify the synthesis pipeline, which is essential for researchers building novel voice applications.

 Where Voice Creator Pro Wins